Emperor Hirohito and Japan's Role in World War II

 Life for Hirohito After the War

 If Hirohito was so involved, how did he avoid prosecution for war crimes?
-That was largely thanks to Gen. Douglas MacArthur, who was appointed Supreme Commander for the Allied Powers (SCAP) in September, 1945, during the United States-led Allied Occupation of Japan.
-MacArthur's job was to help stabilize the country, and one of his first actions was to decide whether Hirohito should be tried as a war criminal.
-Although there were arguments on both sides, MacArthur decided he should not be charged and tried.
-Japan would be ungovernable, he reasoned, if the Allies prosecuted the citizens' emperor and spiritual leader.
+That was largely thanks to General Douglas MacArthur, who was appointed Supreme Commander for the Allied Powers (SCAP) in September, 1945, during the United States-led Allied Occupation of Japan.

 "It was extremely important for the Americans to develop a positive relationship with Japan in the post-war period," says Culver.
 "If Hirohito went to trial, there was a concern this would lead to divisions in Japan, and the re-emergence of leftists and communism."

-"We had Japanese-American internment camps in America, but no German-American internment camps," she says.
+"We had Japanese American internment camps in America, but no German American internment camps," she says.
 "There was this idea that the Japanese were so different from us, they had to be treated differently."

 hirohito

-Emperor Hirohito of Japan and Empress Consort Nagako pose at their home at the Imperial Villa in Tokyo, Japan, 1971.
+Emperor Hirohito of Japan and Empress Nagako pose at their home at the Imperial Villa in Tokyo, Japan, 1971.

 Fox Photos/Hulton Archive/Getty Images

 In 2018, a diary from Hirohito's imperial chamberlain, Shinobu Kobayashi, revealed the emperor was agonizing over the fact that people were blaming him for the atrocities Japan had perpetrated during the war and the preceding conflict with China.
-But while he may have felt some true guilt and repentance, his critics argue that Hirohito should never have been let off the hook back in 1945.

 Advertisement